Click0910/Django-rest-CRUD-for-GIG/README.md

 `Dockerfile` and `docker-compose.yaml` files are provided.

-Modify `settings.py` file:
+Modify `settings.py` file that is located deacrud:

-In `settinf.py` Go to Databases and replace:
+In `settings.py` Go to Databases and replace:
 `'HOST': 'localhost',` with `'HOST': 'db',`(Set in `docker-compose.yaml`).

 Just ensure that the credential for database are setting up